cvdabbeele/cloudOneOnAWS/README.md

 ## 3. This script will deploy 3 demo applications

-At the same level as the project directory (cloudOneOnAws), an "apps" directory will be created.
+At the same level as the project directory (cloudOneOnAWS), an "apps" directory will be created.
-Hereunder, 3 apps will be installed (c1appsecmoneyx, troopers and mydvwa) This will trigger an AWS codeCommit process to build and scan those applications by SmartCheck By default, the apps will not be deployed because they have too many vulnerabilities.
+Hereunder, 3 apps will be installed (c1appsecmoneyx, troopers and mydvwa) <br />
+This will trigger an AWS codeCommit process to build and scan those applications by SmartCheck

+By default:
+- the troopers app will be deployed because it is clean
+- the c1-app-sec-moneyx and the mydvwa apps will not be deployed because they have too many vulnerabilities

-As a demo you can increase the thresholds in the buildspec.yml files and do a git push The apps will now be rebuild, scanned again, but because of the high thresholds they will be allowed to be deployed
+As a demo you can increase the thresholds in the buildspec.yml file of the cloudone01c1appsecmoneyx app, and do a git push The app will now be rebuild, scanned again and will be deployed (with vulnerabilities)

 If you have setup Cloud One Application Security, you can now attach the running (and vulnerable) containers and demonstrate "runtime protection"

-## To delete all deployments, run the following command:
+## Suspend / Tear down
 ```
 $ ./down.sh
 ```
+Unfortunately it is (currently) not possible to set the number of EKS nodes to 0.
+So we cannot *suspend* the environment.

-This will tear-down the EKS cluster, the EC2 instances and Cloudformation Stacks.
+To avoid exessive costs when not using the demo environment, tear-down the environment.
+This ./down.sh script will delete the EKS cluster, the EC2 instances and Cloudformation Stacks.
 The Cloud9 EC2 instance will stop, but remain available for later.

-## Requirements
-- This project needs 1 available VPC.
-By default an AWS account has a limit of 5 VPCs per region.
-- Every time this project runs, it creates an S3 bucket per pipeline/app (3 pipelines per run), to store its artefacts.
-By default an AWS account has a limit of 100 buckets.
-See the last section of the "down" script to cleanup.
+To re-use the demo environment later, just start Cloud9 and run **./up.sh**

 ## Common issues (WIP)
 ### Error: Kubernetes cluster unreachable